Mixtre/PridePfp/README.md

-# PridePic 🌈
+# PridePfp 🌈

-PridePic is a web application built with Flask and PIL that allows users to add LGBTQIA+ themed borders to profile pictures.
+PridePfp is a web application built with Flask and PIL that allows users to add LGBTQIA+ themed borders to profile pictures.

 ## ✨ Features